 SSD Cache vs. Auto Tiering

-The SSD cache and auto tiering solutions can work together, and complement each other.
+The SSD cache and auto tiering solutions can work together and compliment each other.
 A key difference between tiering and cache is that tiering moves data to SSD instead of simply caching it.
 Tiering can also move data both from slower storage to faster storage and vice versa.
-But SSD cache is essentially a one-way transaction.
+However, SSD cache is essentially a one-way transaction.
 The important difference between moves and copies is that a cache does not need to have the redundancy that tiering does.

-SSD cache is used for highly frequent data access environment and is effective in a short term such as virtualization or video editing applications.
-However, auto tiering is used for predictable I/O workloads and is effective in a long term.
+SSD cache is used for highly frequent data access environments and is effective short term, such as virtualization or video editing applications.
+However, auto tiering is used for predictable I/O workloads and is effective in long term.
 It's suitable for web, file, or email server applications.